 Master’s degree from an ALA‐accredited library school or a post‐graduate degree in a biomedical science related discipline may be required or substituted for a master’s degree in library science.
+Experience working in an academic health sciences library.
 Demonstrated knowledge of the basic principles, theories, practices, techniques, and terminology of a biomedical-related discipline and an understanding of the standard methods, procedures, and techniques of research and analysis in that field.
 Excellent analytical, customer service, and interpersonal skills.
 Excellent oral and written communication skills.
 Ability to work both independently and collegially in a demanding and rapidly changing environment.

 Required Skill/Ability 1: